aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 Let C be the cycle to be removed.
 Theory shows us a method based in the removal of **Garbage-sets** :  facts that do not affect the result of **CERTAINTY(q)**.

-The removal of the **Garbage-sets** involves the generation of necessary tools (M-Graph) and the generation of Datalog rules allowing to keep the facts that do not belong to a **Garbag-Set** :
+The code generates necessary tools (M-Graph) and a set of Datalog rules that keep the facts that do not belong to a **Garbag-Set** :

 * **Relevant_Ri** rules to find the facts Ri that do belong to a relevant **1-embedding**.
 * **Pk** rule that verify the existence of a directed path in the block-quotient graph.